Ashanala/app-ads-txt/README.md

 # app-ads-txt
-here is where I've placed app ads rxt
+here is where I've placed app ads txt